jameswangz/github-shared-repository/README.markdown

 ## Install the Parameterized Trigger Plugin
-Since we are using the remote api to trigger the Jenkins jobs, we will pass the git commit id by using the Jenkins job parameters to generate the commit hyperlink, however, the parameters can't be propogated to the downstream jobs by default, so we need install the [Parameterized Trigger Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Parameterized+Trigger+Plugin) to achieve it, to install this Plugin you use the online Plugin installation feature.
+Since we are using the remote api to trigger the Jenkins jobs, we will pass the git commit id by using the Jenkins job parameters to generate the commit hyperlink, however, the parameters can't be propogated to the downstream jobs by default, so we need to install the [Parameterized Trigger Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Parameterized+Trigger+Plugin) to achieve it, to install this Plugin you use the online Plugin installation feature.

 # Configuration